-NAST’s Legislative Priorities include:
+NAST’s Legislative Priorities for 2019 include:

 TAX-EXEMPT MUNICIPAL BONDS: CRITICAL FOR INFRASTRUCTURE

 Tax-exempt municipal bonds are the primary financing mechanisms for state and local infrastructure projects.
 If the current tax treatment is eliminated or capped, the payment burden to finance much needed infrastructure projects will shift to states and municipalities.
 Proposed changes would force state and local governments to curtail investments in critical infrastructure projects.
 NAST diligently monitors this issue on behalf of its members.

-FINANCIAL LITERACY PROMOTION
+FINANCIAL LITERACY EDUCATION

 Financial literacy programs enable individuals and families to make the best use of their financial resources at key points in life.
 State treasurers and their private sector partners are working diligently to provide education and hands-on training to teach Americans of all ages these critical skills.